Welcome to today's edition of the Rush 24-7 podcast.

 I mean, everybody around this guy is still enraged.

-Before I just give effing Senate candidate a effing Senate seat, and I don't get anything.
+The governor is heard on the tape saying he will pick another candidate before I just give effing Senate candidate a effing Senate seat, and I don't get anything.

-Here's we here's that remark.
+Here's that remark.

-I should make clear the complaint makes no allegations about the president-elect whatsoever his conduct.
+I should make clear the complaint makes no allegations about the president-elect whatsoever, his conduct.

 This part of the scheme lost steam when the person that the governor thought was the president-elect's choice of senator took herself out of the running.